dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/change-control-tools.md

 Explanation: A Version Control System (VCS) is responsible for tracking the revision history of any type of work product, acting similarly to a baseline by establishing an original work product and tracking subsequent modifications.

 Question: A project team is implementing a new tool to manage changes in their software development project.
 This tool will include comprehensive documentation, a tracking process, and defined approval levels for authorizing changes.
 What is this tool primarily focused on?
-A: Project Management
+A: Project Management Software (PMS)
-B: Quality Assurance
+B: Quality Assurance and Control (QA/QC)
 C: Configuration Management System (CMS)
 D: Risk Management
 Answer: C